 Your adult Mastiff is just the right height to go counter-surfing, so keep food well out of reach.
-A swipe of his long, tapering tail can clear a coffee table.
+A swipe of their long, tapering tail can clear a coffee table.
 You might want to put breakables elsewhere.

 Obedience training is a must for this giant breed.
-He may be sweet, but a full-size Mastiff who doesn't have nice manners is unmanageable.
+They may be sweet, but a full-size Mastiff who doesn't have nice manners is unmanageable.
 The sensitive Mastiff is easy to train with positive reinforcement techniques such as praise and food rewards.
 Start with puppy kindergarten and go through basic obedience to ensure that you have a well-mannered, well-socialized dog who will react appropriately in any situation.

-Note: How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.

-Mastiffs are sloppy drinkers and leave plenty of backwash — drool — in their bowls.
+Mastiffs are sloppy drinkers and leave plenty of backwash--drool--in their bowls.
 Rinse bowls daily or more often as needed.

-First, look down at him.
+First, look down at your dog.
 You should be able to see a waist.
-Then place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
-If you can't, he needs less food and more exercise.
+Then place your hands on their back, thumbs along the spine, with the fingers spread downward.
+You should be able to feel but not see their ribs without having to press hard.
+If you can't, they need less food and more exercise.

 Mastiffs are prone to gastric torsion, also known as bloat.
 Factors that contribute to bloat include eating a large meal and then drinking large amounts of water, heavy exercise directly before or after a meal, giving food in raised feeding dishes, and stress.
 Keep these things in mind when you feed your Mastiff.

-Coat, Color and Grooming
+Coat Color And Grooming

 The Mastiff has a short, straight outer coat with a dense, shorter undercoat.
 The coat comes in fawn, apricot, or brindle.
 Brindle Mastiffs have a fawn or apricot background color with dark stripes.
 The muzzle, nose, ears, and eye rims are dark, the blacker the better.
 They may have a small patch of white on the chest.

 Brush your Mastiff's coat weekly with a rubber hound glove.
-You may want to brush him daily during the spring and fall shedding season to keep flying hair under control.
+You may want to brush them daily during the spring and fall shedding season to keep flying hair under control.
 Some Mastiffs do most of their shedding during this time, while others shed year-round.
 A stripping blade can also help remove excess hair.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

 Mastiffs love children.
 That said, they are large, active dogs and can accidentally knock a toddler down with a swipe of the tail.
 They're best suited to homes with older children.
 Bear in mind as well that Mastiffs are not ponies, and children cannot ride them.
-Your Mastiff can be injured if children try to ride him.
+Your Mastiff can be injured if children try to ride them.

 Always teach children how to approach and touch dogs, and always supervise any interactions between dogs and young children to prevent any biting or ear or tail pulling on the part of either party.
-Teach your child never to approach any dog while he's sleeping or eating or to try to take the dog's food away.
+Teach your child never to approach any dog while they're sleeping or eating or to try to take the dog's food away.
 No dog should ever be left unsupervised with a child.